-Parking (Emergency) Brake Inspection is a functional inspection of the parking brake system.
+The Parking (Emergency) Brake Inspection is a functional inspection of the parking brake system.
 When inspecting the parking brake, the technician shall engage the parking brake to verify the following:

-- 1. The parking brake holds the vehicle or combination of vehicles stationary under all conditions of loading on a surface free from snow, ice, or loose material. - 2.
+- 1. The parking brake holds the vehicle or combination of vehicles stationary under all conditions of loading on a surface free from snow, ice, and loose material. - 2.
 The dashboard parking brake light is illuminating when the parking brake is applied and turns off when the parking brake is disengaged.

-5.9 Brake System Warning Lights and/or Warning Messages Inspection
+5.9 Brake System Warning Lights/Messages Inspection

-There can be several different warning lights and/or messages related to operation of the brake system including lights and/or messages related to brake fluid level, friction material (lining) wear, and anti-lock brake system (ABS) operation.
-It is the technician's responsibility to know what warning lights and/or messages the vehicle is equipped with according to vehicle manufacturer's specifications.
+There can be several different warning lights or messages related to operation of the brake system, including lights or messages related to brake fluid level, friction material (lining) wear, or anti-lock brake system (ABS) operation.
+It is the technician's responsibility to know what warning lights or messages the vehicle is equipped with according to the vehicle manufacturer's specifications.

 - A. Check operation.
-The technician shall follow manufacturer procedures to verify the operation of any brake system related warning lights and/or systems displaying brake system related warning message(s) with which the vehicle is equipped. - B. Dashboard warning lights.
+The technician shall follow manufacturer procedures to verify the operation of every brake system related warning light and warning message(s) with which the vehicle is equipped. - B. Dashboard warning lights.
 When inspecting the brake system warning light(s), the technician shall verify the light(s): - 1.
 Illuminate(s) when the key is turned to the ignition on engine off position.
-This "bulb-check" allows for verification that the bulb is functional, but the bulb should turn off after the engine is started. - 2.
-Does not stay illuminated after the bulb-check.
-If the light stays illuminated after the "bulb-check", that is an indication of a system malfunction.
+This "bulbcheck" allows the technician to verify the bulb is functional, but the bulb should turn off after the engine is started.

+2. Does not stay illuminated after the bulb-check.
+If the light stays illuminated after the "bulb-check", that indicates a system malfunction.